syauqia/dir-diare/_posts/2023-08-09-so-this-is-what-feels-like.md

 toc: false
 ---

-# 🌩 So this is what feels like

-Created: July 23, 2023 9:42 PM

 ### Hei guys,

 Lately, or more precisely after this feeling arose, a feeling that I cannot express to Him.
 Actually, it's easy, just say, "*Hey **N**, actually I blablabla you, what should we do?*" But I don't know why it's so difficult for me to do that.
 Maybe it's because of **my ego** or **fear of rejection**, I don't know.